huggingface/datasets/docs/README.md

 **NOTE**

 You only need to generate the documentation to inspect it locally (if you're planning changes and want to check how they look before committing for instance).
-You don't have to commit to the built documentation.
+You don't have to `git commit` the built documentation.

 ---

 ## Building the documentation

-Once you have set the `doc-builder` and additional packages, you can generate the documentation by typing th the following command:
+Once you have setup the `doc-builder` and additional packages, you can generate the documentation by typing the following command:

 ```bash